 Postsecondary Enrollment Options (PSEO) is a program that allows 10th-, 11th- and 12th-grade students to earn college credit while still in high school, through enrollment in and successful completion of college-level courses.
 With traditional PSEO, these courses are generally offered on the campus of the postsecondary institution; some courses are offered online.
 Postsecondary institutions are not allowed to charge students for tuition, books or fees for items that are required to participate in a course.

-Most PSEO courses are only open to high school students during their junior and senior year, with each participating college and university setting their own requirements for enrollment into the PSEO courses and programs.
-Students may take PSEO courses on a full- or part-time basis, beginning in their junior year of high school.
-For full-time PSEO students who begin in their junior year, it is possible to graduate from high school with enough college credits for an Associate’s Degree.
+Most PSEO courses are only open to high school students during their 11th- and 12th-grade year, with each participating college and university setting their own requirements for enrollment into the PSEO courses and programs.
+Students may take PSEO courses on a full- or part-time basis, beginning in their 11th-grade year of high school.